November 2019 Spanish general election

-A general election was held in Spain on Sunday, 10 November 2019, to elect the members of the 14th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 10 November 2019 to elect the members of the 14th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 265 seats in the Senate.
 It was a repeat election under the provisions of Article 99.5 of the Constitution, as a result of the failure in government formation negotiations following the previous general election.

-Political differences between the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos after the April 2019 election saw Pedro Sánchez's failed investiture as prime minister on 23–25 July 2019.
-With no further party negotiations during the summer, King Felipe VI declined to propose any candidate for investiture ahead of the 23 September deadline, with a new general election scheduled for 10 November.
-The failure in negotiations prompted Podemos' founder Íñigo Errejón to turn his regional Más Madrid party—which had obtained a remarkable result in the 26 May Madrilenian regional election—into a national alliance under the newly created brand of Más País, comprising a number of regional parties and former Podemos and United Left (IU) allies, such as Coalició Compromís, Equo or Chunta Aragonesista (CHA), while also seeing an exodus of a number of Podemos officials.
+The April 2019 election had seen the Spanish Socialist Workers' Party (PSOE) becoming the only party that could realistically form a government.
+Overconfidence after the local, regional and European Parliament elections in May, political differences, and disagreements over ministerial posts with Pablo Iglesias's Unidas Podemos, thwarted Pedro Sánchez's re-election bid as prime minister of Spain in July.
+With no further negotiations during the summer and into September, King Felipe VI declined to nominate any candidate for investiture, leading to a fresh election on 10 November.
+The failure in negotiations prompted former Podemos's founder Íñigo Errejón to turn his regional Más Madrid party—which had debuted in the Madrid regional election—into a national alliance (Más País), comprising a number of regional parties and former Podemos and United Left allies, such as Coalició Compromís, Equo or Chunta Aragonesista, while also being joined by a number of Podemos officials.

-Voter turnout was the lowest since the transition to democracy in 1975, with just 66.2% of the electorate casting a ballot, which was lower than the previous negative record set in the 2016 election (66.5%), the only other occasion in Spanish democracy that an election was triggered as a result of the failure of a government formation process.
-The election saw a partial recovery for the opposition People's Party (PP) and large gains for the far-right Vox party at the expense of Citizens (Cs), which suffered one of the largest electoral setbacks in the history of Spanish elections following the party scoring its best historical result in the April 2019 general election, signalling the end of Albert Rivera's active political career.
-Both PSOE and Unidas Podemos saw slight decreases in both popular vote and seats, but were still able to outperform the combined strength of PP, Vox and Cs; consequently, both parties agreed to set aside their political feuds and successfully negotiated a government shortly after the election, to become the first governing coalition in Spain since the Second Spanish Republic.
+The election campaign was overshadowed by the Spanish Supreme Court's verdict in the trial of Catalonia independence leaders, convicted of crimes of sedition and embezzlement for events related to the 2017 Catalan independence referendum and the 2017–2018 Catalan crisis.
+This prompted protests and riots in Catalonia, including an assault on the Barcelona–El Prat Airport by the Democratic Tsunami and Committees for the Defense of the Republic groups, while the Catalan government under Quim Torra rejected violence but called for peaceful rallies in support of the convicted leaders.
+Later into October, Sánchez's government enforced the exhumation of late dictator Francisco Franco's remains from the Valley of the Fallen mausoleum and their reburial at Mingorrubio Cemetery.

-The tenure of the newly formed government, which was formally appointed on 13 January 2020, would be quickly overshadowed by the outbreak of the COVID-19 pandemic in March and its political and economical consequences, including the worst worldwide recession since the Great Depression resulting from the massive lockdowns enforced to reduce the spread of SARS-CoV-2.
+At 66.2%, voter turnout was the lowest since the Spanish transition to democracy, beating the previous negative record set at the 2016 repeat election.
+Results saw a partial recovery for the opposition People's Party (PP) under Pablo Casado and large gains for the far-right Vox party, both at the expense of Citizens (Cs), which prompted party leader Albert Rivera to quit politics.
+Both PSOE and Unidas Podemos saw slight decreases in support, but were still able to outperform the combined strength of PP, Vox and Cs; consequently, both parties agreed to set aside their political feuds and successfully negotiated a government in the days following the election, to become the first governing coalition in Spain since the Second Spanish Republic.
+The tenure of the newly formed government would be quickly overshadowed by the outbreak of the COVID-19 pandemic in March 2020 and its political and economic consequences.